 Would you need your tool to handle sending all the surveys for you, so that you don’t need to bring on extra marketing resources?
 Does your design and dev team have the bandwidth to help you with formatting and implementation?

 There are NPS software tools that handle the entire survey process for you, so you can literally get up and running in minutes.
-Starting a free NPS trial is the easiest way to see if you’ll be able to set up your NPS software yourself.

 6. How much support would you like?

 If you have a question or an issue, you need answers fast.
 If you’re looking at launching a sophisticated customer experience program with multiple integration, distribution, and reporting needs, you might also like some extra customer success support to make sure everything is running smoothly.